 Now you know what the traditional route looks like, but what about a new way that promises to do the same thing, but completely online and for a fraction of the cost?

 Then you may want to check out Willful.

 Willful is online will-making software that guides you to make your own will, much like how tax software guides you to file your own tax return.
 It is very different than your typical Staples DIY will-making kit which just provides you with templates to fill out.
 This one guides you through each step of making a will, educates you about the will-making process, and offers support if you have any questions.

 Also like tax software, Willful is great if your estate planning needs are simple.
 If your estate is complex and you also want legal advice, hire a professional.

-Now, Willful is relatively new having launched in 2017.
-It is currently available in BC, Alberta and Ontario, and was developed with counsel from leading lawyers who have a combined 57 years of Estate Law experience.
-Considering 51% of Canadians don’t have a will, Willful is on a mission to help every Canadian make a will and I am all for it!
+Now, Willful is relatively new having only launched in 2017 and was developed with counsel from leading lawyers who have a combined 57 years of Estate Law experience.
+Considering 57% of Canadians don’t have a will, Willful is on a mission to help every Canadian make a will and I am all for it!

 Is a Willful Will Legally Valid?

 This is the most popular question I get asked about Willful: “Is a Willful will legally valid?”
 You often hear of wills being contested in the news, and that’s a legitimate concern you should have.

 But there’s a difference between writing a will on a napkin, or making a secret will and not having anyone witness it, and using Willful to make your will.